kevinnowland/sample-package/README.md

 ## Python version and environment

-Although I, as a former data scientist, use conda to manage environments, I am just going to use a mostly blank python 3.9.7 environment and rely on poetry to handle virtual environments and packaging.
+I am relying on pyenv to manage my python environments.
+For me, as a former data scientist, this is a switch from relying on conda, so setting this up has helped me.
+I have both 3.9.7 and 3.10.1 installed with 3.9.7 as my global default.

+I will be relying on poetry to do the setting up of my virtual environments and tox for testing in multiple environments.

 ## License